|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-In the gateway-cached setup (see How AWS Storage Gateway Works (Architecture)), you allocate one of the two disks, that you previously added to the VM, for cache storage and the other for upload buffer.
-You then create storage volume in Amazon S3.
-Data that your on-premises applications write to this volume is stored in Amazon S3.
-The gateway maintains the volume's recently accessed data locally in the Cache Storage.
+Previously, you allocated one of two disks that you had added to the VM for cache storage and the other disk for an upload buffer.
+You will now create a storage volume in Amazon S3.
+Your on-premises applications writes data to this volume and stores the data in Amazon S3.
+The gateway maintains the volume's recently accessed data locally in cache storage.

-The following architectural overview diagram shows what part of the gateway-cached setup you are creating.
+The following architectural overview diagram shows the part of the gateway-cached setup that you are creating.

-To create a cached volume in Amazon S3 for a gateway-cached configuration
+To create a volume in Amazon S3 for a gateway-cached configuration

 In the Configure Your Activated Gateway dialog box, create an iSCSI storage volume in Amazon S3.

-The maximum size you can specify is 32 TiB.
+The maximum size you can specify is 32 TB.

-Enter a name in the iSCSI Target Name field.
+Type a name in the iSCSI Target Name box.

-Ensure that the target name is globally unique within your
+target name is globally unique within your storage area network

-Leave the Based on Snapshot ID field empty.
+Leave the Based on Snapshot ID box empty.

-Verify that the Host IP field is the IP address of your gateway, and click Create Cached Volume.
+Verify that the Host IP setting is the IP address of your gateway, and then click Create Cached Volume.

 In the Configure iSCSI Initiators dialog box, click Close.